aiidateam/aiida-core/docs/source/examples/pseudo_tutorial.rst

 table (also because really complete pseudopotential sets for the whole periodic table do not exist).
-In other words, this means that you can create a pseudopotential family containing the pseudopotentials only for a few elements that you are interested to.
+In other words, this means that you can create a pseudopotential family containing the pseudopotentials only for a few elements that you are interested in.

 .. note:: it is your responsibility to group together pseudopotentials of the same type, or obtained using the same functionals, approximations